smarini/tardis-phylogenetics/README.md

 * A metadata file in csv format.
 This file should include two columns, `Accession.ID`, with the fasta headers, and `Collection.date`, with the sampling date in the dd/mm/YYYY format (example: `data/example/metadata.csv`)

 ### Shiny GUI
-For experimenting with TARDiS, you can run the Shiny app in `shiny_local`, your results will be in `shiny_local/output`.
+For experimenting with TARDiS, you can run the Shiny app in `shiny_local/app.R` from your console, or from command line (`Rscript -e 'shiny::runApp("[path/to/tardis]/shiny_local/app.R", launch.browser = TRUE)'`).
+Your results will be in `shiny_local/output`.
 You can retrieve example data in `data/example`.

 ![Shiny GUI](/shiny_local/gui.png)